Squing0/Virtual-Pet-CW2/README.md

 # Virtual Pet
 A console java application in which the user owns a virtual pet, similar to the japanese game series 'tamagotchi'.
 Done as part of a group project at Edge Hill University.
+Grade: 86%.

 ## Features